 Attention deficit hyperactive disorder is a neurodevelopmental disorder that affects millions of children worldwide and often continues into adulthood.

-The Centers for Disease Control and Prevention (CDC) note that, in 2016, 9.4 percent of 2 to 17-year-olds in the United States had received a diagnosis of attention deficit hyperactive disorder (ADHD) at some time.
+The Centers for Disease Control and Prevention (CDC) note that, in 2016,

 This has led to a mistaken belief among many that ADHD is a “boys’ disorder” that rarely occurs in girls.